Featured Courses This Year

 The Romans: A Cultural Introduction

-An introduction to ancient Roman culture, with special focus on the precarious and discredited lives that were lived on the city’s underside.
+An exploration of ancient Roman culture, with special focus on the lives that were lived by common citizens, non-elites, foreigners, freedmen and slaves..

 Roman Art: Empire, Identity, and Society